 Located about 30 minutes north of Steamboat Springs, and across County Road 129 from busier and bigger Steamboat Lake State Park, it’s more difficult to access during the winter.
 However, the park still offers snowshoeing and cross country skiing, and while camping areas close, the two yurts remain open.

-Boating: Open May 1 through November 1 each year.
-The 167 acre reservoir is open to wakeless-only boating.
+Boating: Open May 1 – November 1 each year, the 167-acre reservoir permits wakeless-only boating.

-Fishing: Restricted to flies and artificial lures.
-Fishing, no bait fishing.
-2 fish bag limit, must be over 18 inches.
-Cutthroat trout common.
+Fishing: At the lake, fly fishing and artificial lures are the only types permitted.
+There is a 2 fish bag limit, which must be over 18 inches.
+Cutthroat trout are commonly caught here.

 Address: County Rd 129, Clark, CO